What is a Sales Trader? Here's What You Need to KnowLast Updated:

 If you're someone who sees the merits in both a sales role and a trading role, then being a sales trader (as the name implies) is likely an ideal place to land.
 If for no other reason than that it gives you optionality and will allow you to pivot to a pure trading or sales role after you've gained some experience and figured out what you like best.

 Of course, the way you land a sales trader seat at a major investment bank is through the general sales and trading pipeline.
 So if you're currently gearing up for interviews, be sure to check out the long list of sales and trading interview questions I put together (or there's also the sales and trading prep guides that contain hundreds of interview questions and answers).

-Hopefully this has helped clarify a bit about what a sales trader really does.
-If you enjoy dealing with people - but don't want to be exclusively talking with clients all day - then it's a great place to begin your career.
+Anyway, hopefully this has helped clarify a bit about what a sales trader really does.
+If you enjoy talking with clients and discussing markets - but don't want to be exclusively talking with clients all day - then it's a great place to begin your career.